A Guide to Going Solar

 This step is important.
 Your installer will should be coordinating the majority of the work on your installation – from designing your solar energy system to getting it inspected after it has been installed.
 You’ll want to get a firm understanding of project aspects such as the total cost of the system and whether it will be an easy process to interconnect your system to the electric grid.

-The MassCEC has provided a guide for finding solar installers.
-At the bottom of the linked webpage, you can find links for directories and contact information for installers that have a presence in Massachusetts.
+The MassCEC has provided a listing of solar installers.
+On the linked webpage, you can find a list of installers filtered by your location.
 When searching for a solar installer, you should do some research on your options and ask for references before deciding to do business with them.
 Friends, family and neighbors may also be able to give you feedback on installers.

 The SEIA has produced a series of Solar Transaction Disclosures that will help you make sure you are getting the most from a prospective solar energy system project, whether you are purchasing it outright, leasing it, or financing it with a power purchase agreement (PPA).
 These standardized forms can be filled out by the installer to increase transparency regarding their bids as well as help make bids between installers more comparable.